Air Fryer Recipe

 1. Preheat your air fryer to 200°C (390°F).

-7. Garnish with fresh dill if desired.
+7. Garnish with fresh dill, if you like.

 Why this works in an air fryer